 The above categories are subject to numerical limits annually.
 The Immigration and Nationality Act limits the number of family based immigrants to 480,000 annually.
 Each category above is delegated a specific number of visas annually plus any left over from specific categories in the year prior.
 Because there is a numerical limit on these preference categories, the beneficiary of a petition must wait much longer to receive a visa than a beneficiary of an immediate relative petition.

-It is important to seek the advice of an immigration attorney to determine whether a preference category petition is the right option for you or if you would qualify as an immediate relative.
+It is important to seek the advice of an experienced immigration attorney to determine whether a preference category petition is the right option for you or if you would qualify as an immediate relative.
 If you believe you may qualify to adjust your status to a lawful permanent resident, give the immigration attorneys at The Jarrett Firm, LLC a call today at 912.401.8880.
 We look forward to assisting you.